-Enable & Disable Night Shift in iOS Quickly from Control Center
+Enable & Disable Night Shift Quickly from Control Center on iPhone & iPad

 Night Shift in iOS causes the device display to readjust to a warmer color spectrum, thereby reducing the displays output of blue light.
 This makes the screen of an iPhone or iPad not only more pleasant to look at in the evening and dark hours, but it also is easier on the eyes and potentially offers some health benefits as well.

-Using Night Shift is extremely easy and you can quickly toggle the feature on and off anytime in iOS, or you can set it on an automatic timer as well to turn itself on with sunset and sunrise.
+Using Night Shift is extremely easy and you can quickly toggle the feature on and off anytime in iOS and iPadOS, or you can set it on an automatic timer as well to turn itself on with sunset and sunrise.

 Night Shift requires the latest version of iOS to be installed on the iPhone, iPad, or iPod touch, versions earlier than 9.3 do not have the option available.

-Enabling or Disabling Night Shift in iOS from Control Center
+How to Enable or Disable Night Shift on iPhone & iPad from Control Center

 The fastest way to turn on Night Shift, or to turn it off, is to access Control Center on any iOS device:

-- Swipe up from the very bottom of the device screen to access the Control Center
+- Access Control Center on iPhone or iPad, on iPhone X and iPad that means swiping down from the top right corner, on older iPhone models it means swipe up from the very bottom of the device screen to access the Control Center

-- Tap on the little sun / moon icon in the middle of Control Center to enable (or disable) Night Shift mode
+- For iOS 9.3, iOS 10, iOS 11: Tap on the little sun / moon icon in the middle of Control Center to enable (or disable) Night Shift mode

 The effect is immediate and you’ll notice the color instantly shift to become warmer if Night Shift is turned on.